Debuto/Independent-Project-3/README.md

 <br>

 ## Description:
+This is Mr. Roboger's Neighborhood

+(web application that takes a number from the user and returns a list of values from 0 to the user's inputted number with the following substitutions made within the returned list)

 *This is Deante's 3rd portfolio project with Epicodus!
 Epicodus and coding partners from weekly lessons for knnnowledge of HTML This HTML will display a simple webpage*